humzamalak/Production-Ready-EKS-Cluster-with-GitOps/DEPLOYMENT_GUIDE.md

 # To get the actual password:
 kubectl get secret grafana-admin -n monitoring -o jsonpath="{.data.admin-password}" | base64 -d
 ```

+**Note:** The default Grafana password is stored in the `grafana-admin` secret.
+Change this password in production environments.

 #### Prometheus
 ```bash